-Dr. Helene Remiszewska teaches literature and composition at New York City College of Technology and York College/CUNY.
+Dr. Helene Remiszewska teaches literature, composition, and liberal studies at NYU Los Angeles and the City University of New York.
 She completed her Ph.D. in English at the University of Texas at Austin in 2018.
 She also holds an M.A. in English from UT Austin (2013) and a B.A. in English and American Literature from NYU (2011).

 Her research focuses on labor and the laboring body, haunting and the supernatural, and American literature to 1865.
 She has also written on histories and depictions of cannibalism, industrial capitalism, and urban spaces.
 She’s taught classes on race, gender, and fashion, marginalized literary communities and pop culture, and literary histories of American oppression, in addition to several first-year writing courses.